Soulful Chicken Soup is a lesson in making a dark chicken stock.

 Let’s go back for a moment.
 As an amateur cook I don’t have access to a restaurant kitchen pantry so I need to plan my stock making with careful strategic maneuvers.
 Place each scallion end, woody asparagus stalk, carrot butt end or leftover onion peel into a freezer bag.
 Over the course of a month or two, these things add up and the only reason to buy that garage-hit freezer.
 Also, every leftover chicken carcass or leftover turkey is always kept in the pot.
 When chicken wings, neck, or thighs are sold out, I stock them.
 Chicken feet are rich in cartilage, so look for an Asian or Latino meat market.

-See also Chicken and Dumplings - Damn Delicious
+See also Creamy Chicken Noodle Soup - Damn Delicious

 Then the day comes.
 My love effort begins with a cup of morning coffee latte while I put away my frozen treasure trove.
 Chicken parts, pieces, bones and skin are placed in an oven tray.
 Roast at 400°F until just browned and not burnt.